Removal from the Gen H and other lender panels: Why they do it and how to get reinstated

 • Gen H may terminate membership of its conveyancing panel where a firm fails to provide any relevant information or provide incorrect information in its application form or in relation to any future requests for information.

-• Significant delays in registering security on behalf of Gen H Delays or failure to register the Gen H charge may result in referral to external lawyers of Gen H to complete outstanding requirements.
+• Persistent delays in registering security on behalf of Gen H Delays or failure to register the Gen H charge may result in referral to external lawyers of Gen H to complete outstanding requirements.

-FAQs : Gen H Conveyancing panel reinstatement
+Common questions about Gen H conveyancing panel reinstatement

 • What times frames are involved when applying to revert back onto the Gen H conveyancing panel?